 Another goal of eating for MS health means reducing the number of foods that could trigger inflammation in the body.

 Foods that have been linked with higher levels of inflammation include:

 — Refined sugar and high-fructose corn syrup.

-— Vegetable oils and artificial trans fats.
+— Artificial trans fats.

 — Processed foods, such as deli meat, cheeses and refined carbohydrates like white bread and white rice.